CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Method", "Definition"
    :widths:  30, 30, 180

     "Variable", "``tvar = var[ i:j, m:n]``", "Read a slice of data from the file or dataset, resulting in a transient variable.
 Singleton dimensions are 'squeezed' out.
 Data is returned in the physical ordering defined in the dataset.
-The forms of the slice operator are listed in Table 2.36"
+The forms of the slice operator are listed in Table `Variable Slice Operators <#table-variable-slice-operators>`_ "
     "None", "``var[ i:j, m:n] = array``", "Write a slice of data to the external dataset.
 The forms of the slice operator are listed in Table 2.21.
 (Variables in CdmsFiles only)"
     "Variable", "``tvar = var(selector)``", "Calling a variable as a function reads the region of data defined by the selector.
 The result is a transient variable, unless raw=1 keyword is specified.
 See 'Selectors'."
     "None", "``assignValue(Array ar)``", "Write the entire data array.
 Equivalent to ``var[:] = ar``.
 (Variables in CdmsFiles only)."